 Daniel Grunwald has made great progress on the SharpDevelop front.
 Get the latest sources from both repositories (SharpD and boo) to check it out.

-As for MonoDevelop, the latest release (0.7) of monodevelop includes a Boo binding, written by Peter Johanson, leveraging the parser code written by Daniel Grunwald for the SharpDevelop binding.
+As for MonoDevelop, it includes a Boo binding, written by Peter Johanson, leveraging the parser code written by Daniel Grunwald for the SharpDevelop binding.
 It includes Boo project creation/editing/compiling, as well as an interactive shell with Gtk# integration.
 See the monodevelop page for more information on installing it.